k0k0pelli/timetracker/README.md

 result list into a CSV file.
 The details of this functionality can be found assignment view help (see above).
-1. `Report Selection` The report selection allows you to select which report for the selected assingments will be generated:
+1. `Report Selection` The report selection allows you to select which report for the selected assignments will be generated:
    1. `Project` Groups the assignments by the associated Project and outputs the total hours spent on each project.
    1. `Project/Phase` Groups the assignments by the associated Project and Phase and